bazil14/sesrv-script/README.md

 `C:\Users\<username>\AppData\Roaming\SpaceEngineersDedicated\Default\`

 Copy the files with the `Saves` folder to the following directory on your Linux box (if you didn't use the default user name at the begining of the script installation procedure change space_engineers to the user you specified.
+The script now has multi instance support (defaut instance is 01)

-`/home/space_engineers/server/drive_c/users/space_engineers/Application\ Data/SpaceEngineersDedicated`
+`/home/space_engineers/server/drive_c/users/space_engineers/Application\ Data/SpaceEngineersDedicated/01`

 **Essential world tweaks**